ibm-cloud-docs/hlf-support/howto/console-ocp-manage.md

 ## Managing users from the console
 {: #console-icp-manage-users}

-The user who provisions the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric console is considered the console administrator.
+The user who provisions the Fabric Operations Console is considered the console administrator.
 The administrator can then add and grant other users access to the console from the **Users** tab.
 Every user that accesses the console must be assigned an access policy with a user role defined.
 The policy determines what actions the user can perform within the console.
 By default, the console administrator is given the **Manager** role for the console.
 Other users can be assigned with **Manager**, **Writer**, or **Reader** roles when a console manager adds them to the console.
 Note that the users can also be managed with [APIs](/docs/hlf-support?topic=hlf-support-ibm-hlfsupport-v2-apis#console-icp-manage-users-apis)

 ### Role to permission mapping
 {: #console-icp-manage-role-mapping}